Profit margins vary widely across ecommerce industries, and knowing the benchmarks can help you make smarter business decisions.

 In this blog:

 In ecommerce, profit margin shows how efficiently your store turns revenue into profit.
 But this metric isn’t one-size-fits-all.
-To understand real profitability, business owners rely on two core profit metrics: gross profit margin and net profit margin each serving a different purpose.
+To understand real profitability, business owners rely on three core profit metrics: gross profit margin, contribution margin and net profit margin each serving a different purpose.

 Many ecommerce stores scale quickly with strong gross margins, only to discover later that high ad costs and hidden fees have erased their profits.